nabs-darrel-schreyer/sql-migrations/docs/apply-migration.spec.md

 ### IDesignTimeDbContextFactory Requirement

-The `apply-migration` command discovers databases through `IDesignTimeDbContextFactory<TContext>` implementations.
+The `apply-migrations` command discovers databases through `IDesignTimeDbContextFactory<TContext>` implementations.
 This is a design-time interface provided by Entity Framework Core that allows tools to create DbContext instances without requiring a running application.

 Example factory implementation: